 Where is Pittsburgh?

-Pittsburgh, PA is located in southwestern Pennsylvania about 30 miles from the Ohio border.
-The city is situated at the meeting point of three rivers: The Ohio River, the Monongahela River and the Allegheny River.
+Pittsburgh, PA is located in southwestern Pennsylvania about 30 miles from the Ohio state line.
+Situated at the meeting point of three rivers – the Ohio, Monongahela and Allegheny – Pittsburgh is well-connected by road and air.

-The city is well-connected, both by roadways and air travel.
-We discuss more on how to get to Pittsburgh – plus where to stay and what to pack! – at the end of the article.
+We discuss more about how to get to Pittsburgh (plus where to stay and what to pack) at the end of the article.
 Additionally, we share our Pittsburgh Attractions Map that is marked with all our recommended sights.

 What are Pittsburgh’s Nicknames?

 Throughout the years, Pittsburgh has earned several nicknames.
-Steel City is a long-time nickname, which nods to the city’s history in steel production.
-City of Bridges, another moniker, calls attention to the multitude of bridges found in the city (there are 446!).
-The nickname, City of Champions, refers to the city’s numerous past sports championships (the city hosts NFL, MLB and NHL teams!).
+Steel City is a long-time nickname, which nods to it’s history in steel production.
+City of Bridges, calls attention to the multitude of bridges found in the area (there are 446!).
+Another nickname, City of Champions, refers to the numerous sports championships won by Pittsburgh sports teams.

 The Golden Triangle is the nickname for Downtown Pittsburgh and comes from its triangular shape (bounded by two rivers) and the many banking institutions that dominated downtown during the steel industry heyday.